fstrozzi/bioruby-pipengine/README.md

 The step must be defined using standard keys:

 * the first key must be the step name
-* under the step name, a '''run''' key must be defined to hold the actual command line that will be executed
+* under the step name, a **run** key must be defined to hold the actual command line that will be executed
-* a '''cpu''' key must be defined if the command line uses more than 1 CPU at runtime
+* a **cpu** key must be defined if the command line uses more than 1 CPU at runtime
-* a '''group''' key must be defined if the command line takes as input more than one sample (more details later)
+* a **group** key must be defined if the command line takes as input more than one sample (more details later)

-A note on the '''run''' key.
+A note on the **run** key.
 If a single step need more than a command line to execute the required actions, these multiple command lines must be defined as an array in YAML (see the mapping step in the above example).

 The Sample YAML